Ben McAdoo, Jerry Reese get no guarantee they'll make it to season's end

 That sounds ominous, particularly given the current situation with the 2-9 Giants.
 They’ve had a disastrous season filled with losses, injuries, suspensions, anonymous comments slamming the head coach and now the benching of the two-time Super Bowl-winning franchise quarterback.

-Reese is the architect of a run that has included just one playoff appearance since the beginning of 2012.
-McAdoo is guiding a team that has gone off the tracks seemingly with regularity.
+Reese is the architect of a run that has included one playoff appearance since the beginning of 2012.
+McAdoo is guiding a team that has gone off the tracks.

 When asked to assess McAdoo’s performance this season, you could see the disappointment in Mara’s face and hear it in his tone.